Barra da Tijuca: Beach

 The 18 km long beach is the largest of Rio de Janeiro's beaches.
 Barra's beach starts at Morro do Joá and ends at the Recreio dos Bandeirantes neighborhood, in Pontal de Sernambetiba, beyond Avenida Lúcio Costa.
-Most of its waters are clear and green, and have an uncommon wave formation.
-Barra da Tijuca beach is one of the most sought after beaches by surfers, windsurfers, bodyboarders, kitesurfers and fishing enthusiasts.
+Most of its waters are clear and green and have an uncommon wave formation.
+Barra da Tijuca beach is one of the most sought-after beaches by surfers, windsurfers, bodyboarders, kitesurfers, and fishing enthusiasts.
 There is also a cycling lane along the beach.
-Pepê beach, closer do Morro do Joá, has kite surf schools, food kiosks, and surf schools.
+Pepê beach, closer to Morro do Joá, has kite surf schools, food kiosks, and surf schools.

 Culture

 Teatro dos Grandes Atores

 The Teatro dos Grandes Atores (Great Actors Theater) is located in the Shopping Barra Square mall.
 It has a small 35 square metres (380 sq ft) foyer, and two auditoriums, each with 396 seats, the Blue Room and the Red Room.
-Both have good acoustics, and balconies that give good views of the stage.
+Both have good acoustics and balconies that give good views of the stage.
 The theater opened in 1995 with Aparecida Margarida, with Marília Pêra, in the Blue Room and A Era do Rádio directed by Sérgio Britto in the Red Room.

 Ricardo Torres was staged here in 1996.

-Since 2009 the theater has partnered with Agência do Bem, and since 2011 has let the agency's Orquestra Nova Sinfonia, a youth orchestra, use its stage for rehearsals.
+Since 2009, the theater has partnered with Agência do Bem, and since 2011 has let the agency's Orquestra Nova Sinfonia, a youth orchestra, use its stage for rehearsals.